 So, what am I?
 I am a woman, mother, wife, sister, daughter, nurse, health coach, artist, blogger, friend, smart, persistent, obstinant, strong-willed, a leader, kind, chubby, naive, organized, crazy, loud, introverted, and probably many more.

 All of those things are labels.
 Some are obvious, and others whether true or not, are labels that either I or others have assigned to me.
 The point of the exercise is, they are all a part of me, even the bad ones or ones that are not true.
 I am, Me, and that is the only thing that matters.
 People either accept me, or they don’t.
 I accept me, and that is all that matters.
 Now, that does not mean I don’t believe in personal growth, or one’s ability to change bad habits or traits.
 That is obviously not true or I wouldn’t be a Health Coach.
-My point is humans often evaluate their self worth by labels assigned to them by others.
+My point is humans often evaluate their self-worth by labels assigned to them by others.
 Rather than being mindful of ourselves and appreciating both the strengths and weaknesses that we have.
-Mindfulness is meant to help one love oneself, appreciating all aspects of themselves, rather than what others think, or say about oneself.
+Part of Mindfulness is meant to help one love oneself, appreciating all aspects of themselves, rather than what others think, or say about oneself.